30+ Google Revenue Statistics 2023 Annual Revenue, Segmentation and Yearly Profit

 (Source: Marketing Dive)

 The most recent Google revenue statistics show that no platform can compete with Google when it comes to advertising.
-It is possible that the business is not as profitable as we had hoped, but that’s ok.
+It is possible that the business is not as profitable as we had hoped, but that’s okay.
 Google stakes its future on it.
 Google makes a future-oriented bet.

 The most recent Google revenue statistics simply demonstrate that Google is one of the largest companies in the advertising sector.